hluk/CopyQ/docs/scripting-api.rst

    :returns: Formats to get and save automatically from clipboard.
    :rtype: array of strings

-   Override the funtion, for example, to save only plain text:
+   Override the function, for example, to save only plain text:

    .. code-block:: js